Dimensionless physical constant: Martin Rees's 'six numbers'

 N and ε govern the fundamental interactions of physics.
 The other constants (D excepted) govern the size, age, and expansion of the universe.
 These five constants must be estimated empirically.
 D, on the other hand, is necessarily a nonzero natural number and does not have an uncertainty.
 Hence most physicists would not deem it a dimensionless physical constant of the sort discussed in this entry.

 Any plausible fundamental physical theory must be consistent with these six constants, and must either derive their values from the mathematics of the theory, or accept their values as empirical.

-Use in SI

-In 2019, fundamental physical constants have been introduced for the definition of all SI units and derived units.